krb5/krb5/doc/mitK5features.rst

      protocol.
  -   Add support for `hierarchical incremental propagation
      <https://k5wiki.kerberos.org/wiki/Projects/Hierarchical_iprop>`_,
-     where replicas can act as intermediates between an upstream master and other downstream replicas.
+     where replicas can act as intermediates between an upstream primary and other downstream replicas.
  -   Add support for configuring GSS mechanisms using ``/etc/gss/mech.d/*.conf`` files in addition to